Skip to content

 At Pinxton Nursery School members of the Governing Body play a strong role in driving the school forward.
 The current Governors which are listed on the website, are all volunteers that come from a range of different backgrounds and experiences.

-There have been six formal governor meetings in 2023 -2024 Governor attendance is always of a high level, with absences fully explained and accepted and approved by the Governing Body.
+There have been five formal governor meetings in 2024 -2025 Governor attendance is always of a high level, with absences fully explained and accepted and approved by the Governing Body.
 We have an experienced Clerk who ensures that all topics are addressed and covered over the year.
 We have two sub committees that perform the detailed work in accordance with their terms of reference.

 • Finance Committee